Ririetrara/rb003_iban_attestation.md.md/README.md

 - Issue attestations to the EUDI Wallet in a harmonized common format.
 - Make available information for Relying Parties to verify the validity of the attestation.

-The EUCC SHALL contain the qualified electronic signature or qualified electronic seal of the issuing body and adhere to the legal requirements defined in Annex VII of the Regulation (EU) 2024/1183.
+The IBAN SHALL contain the qualified electronic signature or qualified electronic seal of the issuing body and adhere to the legal requirements defined in Annex VII of the Regulation (EU) 2024/1183.

-The EUCC SHALL follow the SD-JWT format.
+The IBAN SHALL follow the SD-JWT format.

-It SHALL not be possible to log into company registers solely with the EUCC, since procedures legally require an individual person to act.
+It SHALL not be possible to log into company registers solely with the IBAN, since procedures legally require an individual person to act.

-EUCC Issuers SHALL follow the EUCC requirements and trust mechanisms defined by Authentic Sources on a national level.
+IBAN Issuers SHALL follow the IBAN requirements and trust mechanisms defined by Authentic Sources on a national level.
 Authentic Sources that are company registration offices need to accept each other's PUB-EAA attestations according to the regulation.
 Therefore, common legal trust mechanisms need to be established ifor the trust ecosystem to be trustworthy:

-- The EUCC unique identifier SHALL be unique and agreed upon on EU and EES level.
+- The IBAN unique identifier SHALL be unique and agreed upon on EU and EES level.
-- There SHALL be one common schema for the EUCC which is accepted by all company registries offices.
+- There SHALL be one common schema for the IBAN which is accepted by all company registries offices.
-- Only mandatory metadata and attributes SHALL be present in the EUCC attestations.
+- Only mandatory metadata and attributes SHALL be present in the IBAN attestations.
-- The EUCC SHALL be in a machine-readable format defined in the ARF during its whole lifecycle.
+- The IBAN SHALL be in a machine-readable format defined in the ARF during its whole lifecycle.
-- The EUCC SHALL be in a format that can scale to additional/new legal forms.
+- The IBAN SHALL be in a format that can scale to additional/new legal forms.
-- The EUCC SHALL apply for all legal persons.
+- The IBAN SHALL apply for all legal persons.
-- The issuer of the EUCC SHALL be responsible for its revocation.
+- The issuer of the IBAN SHALL be responsible for its revocation.

-### 5.2 Trust a signature or seal over a EUCC
+### 5.2 Trust a signature or seal over a IBAN

-To trust a signature or seal over an EUCC, the Relying Party needs a mechanism to validate that the public key it uses to verify that signature or seal is trusted.
+To trust a signature or seal over an IBAN, the Relying Party needs a mechanism to validate that the public key it uses to verify that signature or seal is trusted.
 OpenID4VP provides such mechanisms.
-However, additional details need to be analyzed to fully specify these mechanisms for EUCCs within the EUDI Wallet ecosystem and the trust anchor for it.
+However, additional details need to be analyzed to fully specify these mechanisms for IBANs within the EUDI Wallet ecosystem and the trust anchor for it.
 It is assumed that this will be part of a detailed specification from a standardization authority.

-### 5.3 EUCC Provider Trusted List
+### 5.3 IBAN Provider Trusted List

-For authenticating EUCCs, trust anchors will be used that are present in an EUCC issuer Provider Trusted List.
+For authenticating IBANs, trust anchors will be used that are present in an IBAN Issuer Provider Trusted List.

 ### 5.4 SD-JWT-compliant

-EUCC is fully compliant with [OpenID4VP] and [SD-JWT VC].
+IBAN is fully compliant with [OpenID4VP] and [SD-JWT VC].

 ## 6. References